 AEP is committed to cultivating a diverse and inclusive environment that supports the development and advancement of all.
 We foster an inclusive workplace that encourages diversity of thought, culture and background, and actively work to eliminate unconscious biases.
-We believe our workforce should reflect the diversity of our customers and communities we serve to better understand how to tailor our services to meet their demands and expectations.
+We believe our workforce should reflect the diversity of our customers and the communities we serve so that we may better understand how to tailor our services to meet their demands and expectations.
+As of December 31, 2020, females comprised approximately 20% of AEP's workforce while approximately 19% was represented by minorities, which represents progress but we recognize that more needs to be done.